Matching Colors Between Photos With Photoshop's Match Color Command

-Photoshop Tutorials: Matching Colors Of Objects Between Photos
+Matching Colors Of Objects Between Photos With Photoshop

-In this Adobe Photoshop tutorial, we're going to learn how to match the color of an object in one photo with the color of an object in a separate photo using the Match Color command, which has been available in Photoshop since Photoshop CS (which means you'll need at least Photoshop CS if you wish to follow along with this tutorial).
+In this Photoshop tutorial, we'll learn how to match the color of an object in one photo with the color of an object in a separate photo using the Match Color command, which has been available in Photoshop since Photoshop CS (which means you'll need at least Photoshop CS if you wish to follow along with this tutorial).

 Here I have an image, taken from a catalog, of a model who's obviously quite happy with how well the color of her new top matches the outdoor setting she finds herself in: